International Student Admission

-You must bring the entire admission packet to the U.S. consulate or embassy in your home country.
+You must take the entire admissions packet to the U.S. consulate or embassy in your home country.
 You must pay your SEVIS and visa fee.
 You cannot schedule your visa appointment until you have paid your I-901 fee.
 I-901 fees should only be paid through the official website.

 Wait times for an interview vary from country to country.
 Check this U.S. State Department website to learn more information about how to prepare for your visa interview.

 Step 4: Arrival in the U.S.